zakattack02/STAT383-Final-Project/README.md

 3. Ensure the necessary R packages are installed.

 ## License
-This project is licensed under the [ ]( ) license, allowing you to copy, modify, and distribute the work, even for commercial purposes, without asking permission.
+This project is licensed under the [MIT License](LICENSE), allowing you to copy, modify, and distribute the work, even for commercial purposes, without asking permission.